 The life insurance application process usually takes a long time.
 The longest part of the process is waiting for the medical examination.
 If everything goes smoothly, you should receive the medical examination within 3-5 days.
 After that, it could take 2-3-4 weeks for the entire process to be completed.

-Understand life insurance without a medical examination may be more expensive than those with an examination, and it isn’t intended for unhealthy applicants but rather a convenience for healthy applicants.
+Understand life insurance without a medical exam may be more expensive than those with an examination, and it isn’t intended for unhealthy applicants but rather a convenience for healthy applicants.

 How much does life insurance cost?